Required Identity Documents

 If you need to correct or update information at the SSA, do so several days before you apply for a DL or ID card.
 For information on how to do this, visit www.ssa.gov.
 Your SSN will not be listed on your DL or ID.
 The Vermont DMV will assign you a unique DL or ID number.

 To prove Vermont residency, applicants must provide the following;

 - Two pieces of mail with current name and street address.

 If mail is not received at the street address, provide any two (2) of the following which show street address:

 - Utility bill -- must list service address.

 - Vermont EBT (Electronic Benefit Transfer) card or Vermont AIM (Advanced Information Management) identification card.

 - Homeowners/Renters insurance (policy/proof of claim).

-If the applicant resides with others and gets no mail at the
+If the applicant resides with others and gets no mail at their street address:

 US Military, Active Duty: